matthias-reis/carda-gatsby/content/articles/2023/06/jegong-on-their-new-album-the-complex-inbetween.md

 **Anne:** Thank you for taking the time for this interview!
 I am delighted to meet you in person!
 How are you doing?
 What are you busy with at the moment?

 **Dahm:** I am well.
-I just got home from a Mono 29 show tour of Europe.
+I just got home from a Mono 29-show tour of Europe.
 I am soaking up as much time with my daughter and wife as I can.

 **Reto:** Thank you for your interest.
 Unlike Dahm, I've already been back for three weeks from the 23-concert UK/EU tour with Sum Of R. So, my recovery is complete, and I have recharged my batteries.
 The anticipation and preparations for the next musical and private adventures have begun.
-According to this, everything is in balance, and I'm doing well.
+Thus, everything is in balance, and I'm doing well.

 **Anne:** Congratulations on the new album!
 It's brilliant!
 From the moment I listened to it for the first time, it won't let me go.
 It's so strong, playful, and rhythmically genius.
 Overall, it pretty much reflects what I love about music - unpredictability and precision simultaneously.
 Overall, it sounds a bit rougher and noisier than its predecessor, "I" – without taking away the technoid side of your music.
 These two dark worlds fit together very well.
 I like the eerie undertone.
 What inspired you to do this?